LightningCreations/LCS/publications/LCS6.md

 ## §1 Special LCS Documents

-Special LCS Documents, particularily those that affect the policies in effect for the LCS Project, shall be subject, by a self-contained clause, to annual committee review as described in LCS 2 §2.3.
+Special LCS Documents, particularily those that affect the policies in effect for the LCS Project, shall be subject, by a self-contained clause, to annual committee review.
- This special review shall continue to occur as described in the clause and in LCS 2 §2.3.
  Additionally, any LCS Review Committee Member may, with cause, request a review of such an LCS Document at any time.
- The review shall be conducted using the same annual review process as described in LCS 2 §2.3.
+ The review shall be subjected to the current procedure for committee review.
+ An existing LCS Document shall not be rejected by the LCS Review Committee.

  LCS Review Committee Members shall be required to refrain from using this process for any reason which is deemed, by policy or by precedent, to have insufficient cause to begin a review.